MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-api-connectors-using-error-messages.md

 ---

-# Troubleshooting API Connectors using error messages
+# Troubleshooting App Connectors using error messages

+App connector errors can be seen in the app connector dialog after attempting to connect a cloud app using the API App connector.

 |Error message|Relevant app|Description|Resolution|
 |----|----|----|------------|
 |HttpRequestFailure: Server returned: 400 Bad Request: {"error":{"code":"AF20012","message":"Specified tenant ID (Tenant_ID goes here) is incorrectly configured in the system."|Office 365 |No assigned Office 365 licenses were found. |Assign at least one Office 365 license to your tenant.|